gohugoio/hugo/content/en/commands/hugo_new.md

       --noChmod                don't sync permission mode of files --noTimes                don't sync modification time of files --path-warnings          print warnings on duplicate target paths etc.
-      --print-mem              print memory usage to screen at intervals --templateMetrics        display metrics about template executions
+      --poll                   use a poll based approach to watch for file system changes --print-mem              print memory usage to screen at intervals --templateMetrics        display metrics about template executions
       --templateMetricsHints   calculate some improvement hints when combined with --templateMetrics